-For football fans nationwide, the bowl games are long-awaited treats at the end of the gridiron season.
-Two of the bowl games are now reserved for the top four teams, and the winners of those games will go on to play for the national championship.
+For football fans nationwide the bowl games are long-awaited treats at the end of the long gridiron season.
+Two of the bowl games are reserved for the top four teams, and the winners of those games will go on to play for the national championship.
 One of the more prestigious bowl games annually is the Sugar Bowl which is always played in New Orleans on or after January 1.
-For many years prior to opening the massive Superdome in 1975, the Sugar Bowl was played in Tulane Stadium which was the home field for Tulane University and the New Orleans Saints.
+For many years prior to opening the massive Superdome Stadium in 1975 the Sugar Bowl was played in Tulane Stadium which was the home field for Tulane University and the New Orleans Saints.
 The Saints began their initial season in 1967, and now both teams have played their home games in the Superdome following its’ opening.

 PS: Alabama soundly defeated Nebraska that day by a score of 34-7 and remained undefeated at 11-0, but still was not voted the National Champion.
 Notre Dame received that honor with a record of 10-0-1.
 I suppose one could say Notre Dame received grace that year.